getlantern/geneva-cli/README.md

-   intercept      Run a strategy on live network traffic list-adapters  Lists the available adapters run-pcap       Run a PCAP file through a strategy and output the resulting packets in a new PCAP saved-command  Runs commands from from config file validate       validate that a strategy is well-formed help, h        Shows a list of commands or help for one command
+   intercept      Run a strategy on live network traffic list-adapters  Lists the available adapters run-pcap       Run a PCAP file through a strategy and output the resulting packets in a new PCAP saved-command  Runs commands from config file validate       validate that a strategy is well-formed help, h        Shows a list of commands or help for one command